-The crux of the discussion is that there there needs to be a way to rate real estate professionals.
+The crux of the discussion is that there there needs to be a way to rate real estate professionals and to find out how the real estate client discovered it.
 Personally, I say why relegate the conversation to one industry when all service industries need it, but for the sake of this discussion let’s stick to Realtors.
 Most of them are stuck with a rap they don’t deserve.

 Joel raised an interesting point about this issue: